-- Improve admissions and registration processes for all students. - Support programs and initiatives to help increase retention and completion rates. - Provide enhanced experiential learning opportunities. - Enhance extra-curricular and co-curricular learning opportunities (i.e., supporting services, activities, and campus facilities that encourage and help facilitate student success). - Continue to create international opportunities for students. - Provide foundational support structures for students in order to create a nurturing environment that allows for positive student experience and engagement. - Provide foundational support structures for Aboriginal students to create an environment that allows for positive student experience and engagement. - Create a safe and secure environment on U of A campuses that is supportive of a positive student experience.
+- Improve admissions and registration processes for all students. - Support programs and initiatives to help increase retention and completion rates. - Provide enhanced experiential learning opportunities. - Enhance extra-curricular and co-curricular learning opportunities (i.e., supporting services, activities, and campus facilities that encourage and help facilitate student success). - Continue to create international opportunities for students. - Provide foundational support structures for students in order to create a nurturing environment that allows for positive student experience and engagement. - Create a safe and secure environment on U of A campuses that is supportive of a positive student experience.